tommed/ducto-dsl/docs/sped-aggs.md

 }
 ```

-## Filtering Support (Planned)
+## Filtering Support

-In the future, aggregation operations may be combined with a `filter` operator that narrows the input array based on conditions:
+Aggregation operations can be combined with a `filter` operator that narrows the input array based on conditions:

 ```json5
 {